code-312/code-for-chicago-jekyll/_posts/projects/2022-01-10-chicago-arts-partnerships-in-education.md

 **This would be a good fit for:** Folks interested in visual design.
 We will not be doing any UI for this project.

-**Weekly Meetings:** Bi-monthly meetings on Thursdays at 5:30-6pm CT.
+**Meeting Cadence:** Bi-monthly meetings on Thursdays at 5:30-6pm CT.
 Optional bi-monthly meettings with the stakeholder at 4:15-4:45pm CT.

 **More Info:**
 - [Onboarding Doc](https://docs.google.com/document/d/1JzbdiLz8Eg0GCjZNTX4jRW59dMcf-u7710dQOWLClPg/edit?usp=sharing)